 BOOK BUZZ

-I Would Meet You Anywhere is a finalist for the National Book Critics Circle Award!
+I Would Meet You Anywhere was a finalist for the National Book Critics Circle Award

 San Francisco Chronicle